quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Handshakes and New Paths

+Resumed
-When no previous RTT is available, the initial RTT SHOULD be set to 333ms, resulting in a 1 second initial timeout as recommended in {{?RFC6298}}.
-Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
+connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
+When no previous RTT is available, the initial RTT SHOULD be set to 333ms, resulting in a 1 second initial timeout, as recommended in {{?RFC6298}}.

 A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to set the initial RTT (see kInitialRtt in